mdu830/eat-da-burger/README.md

 ### Description:

 <ul>
     When the user submits a burger they would like to eat, the application displays it on the left of the screen with a "devour" button.
 When devoured, the burger is then moved to the right of the screen into a list of previously devoured burgers.
-All burgers, devoured or not are saved to a mySQL database.
+All burgers devoured or not, are saved to a mySQL database deployed on heroku.
 </ul>

 ### Table of Contents